blee0128/personal-website-on-aws/README.md

 ## Step 3: Routing static website to domain name using Route 53
 Problem:
-- Currently, the website name is "https://benjaminlee28.com.s3.us-east-2.amazonaws.com/index.html", but I have a domain name www.benjaminlee28.com
+- Currently, the website name is "https://benjaminlee28.com.s3.us-east-2.amazonaws.com/index.html", but I want my personal website to be www.benjaminlee28.com

 Goal:
 - Route www.benjaminlee28.com and benjaminlee28.com to the s3 bucket created in step 2